-Creating effective contracts and service agreements that eliminate uncertainty and are legally compliant
+Creating effective employment contracts and service agreements that eliminate uncertainty and are legally compliant

-- A contract always exists between an employer and employee, even if it is not written down.
+- An employment contract always exists between an employer and employee, even if it is not written down.
 However, an unwritten contract can cause uncertainty and be problematic.